idlescience/idlescience.github.io/_posts/2023-10-16-iea-benefits-redistribution.markdown

 To ensure the long-term stability of a coalition of signatories to an environmental cooperation treaty, there must be a mechanism for transfer between countries that allows for the redistribution of benefits derived from their collective efforts to reduce GHG emissions.

-By setting up this mechanism based on the distribution proposed by Shapley (1953b), each country would receive a share proportional to its contribution to all possible sub-coalitions within the broader coalition.
+By setting up this mechanism based on the distribution proposed by Shapley (1953b) {% cite shapley_17_1953 %}, each country would receive a share proportional to its contribution to all possible sub-coalitions within the broader coalition.

 ## Mathematical Solution

 It's essential to define the expressions that describe the benefit calculation of a coalition in this cooperative game to compute its Shapley value.
-McGinty (2020) characterized a country's net benefit as the difference between the gross benefit from the total emissions reduction for that country, $B_{i}(Q)$ , and the individual cost of that country, $C_{i}(q_{i})$, in reducing an amount $q_{i}$ of GHG emissions.
+McGinty (2020) {% cite mcginty_leadership_2020 %} characterized a country's net benefit as the difference between the gross benefit from the total emissions reduction for that country, $B_{i}(Q)$ , and the individual cost of that country, $C_{i}(q_{i})$, in reducing an amount $q_{i}$ of GHG emissions.

 $$
 \begin{equation}